-The course will meet twice per week.
-The first two periods (1:00-2:50) will focus on the presentation and discussion of class materials.
-The final period (3:00-3:50) will serve as a lab, and may include instruction, class exercises or time for teams to work on class projects.
-Classes will encompass a variety of learning formats from lectures to guided in-class exercises, discussions of ecological literature, and outdoor field exercises.
-Students are required to participate in a full-day field trip, scheduled for Saturday 10/14.
-Students unable to attend the field trip must clear it in advance with the instructor and perform an equivalent make-up assignment.
-Final Project presentations will be held during the final exam period, Tues., Dec.
-5, 12:30-3:30 PM; all students must attend.
+The course meets twice per week.
+The first two periods (1:00-2:50) focus on presentation and discussion of class materials.
+The final period (3:00-3:50) serves as a lab, and may include instruction, class exercises and charrettes that contribute to the team-based final project.
+Classes encompass a variety of learning formats from lectures and discussions to guided in-class exercises.
+Students are required to participate in a full-day field trip, scheduled for Saturday 10/19.
+Students unable to attend the field trip must clear their absence in advance with the instructor and perform an equivalent make-up assignment.
+Final Project presentations will be held during the final exam period, Mon., Dec.
+9, 12:30-3:30 PM; all students must attend.
+Detailed information on grading, attendance, readings, assignments and other course requirements are provided in the Course Packet.